-Plan a New England getaway with your dog with this dog-friendly guide to Cape Elizabeth, Maine!
-Just five miles south of Portland with easy access to the great outdoors, Cape Elizabeth, Maine is the perfect dog-friendly destination.
-Travel here to get away from it all without getting too far out of the way.
+Plan a New England getaway with your dog with this dog friendly guide to Cape Elizabeth, Maine!
+Just five miles south of Portland with easy access to the great outdoors, Cape Elizabeth is a place where you get away from it all without getting too far out of the way.
 Its craggy shores and unspoiled sandy beaches skirt the southern shores of Casco Bay.
 This area is most well-known for its lighthouses, including Maine’s oldest and most prominent, Portland Head Light.

-Read on for my top recommendations for dog-friendly places to eat, stay, and play in Cape Elizabeth.
+Read on for my top recommendations for dog friendly places to eat, stay, and play in Cape Elizabeth, Maine.

 Inn by the Sea: For pet-friendly accommodation in Cape Elizabeth, look no further than this oceanfront, luxury resort.
 Located on the first floor and available at no extra fee, their dog-friendly suites have direct access to private decks and the inn’s expansive lawn, making daily walks and playtime a breeze.
 Pamper your pooch with pet massages and gourmet pet menus, or leave Fido at home for the night with pet sitting services available on request.
 Explore the surrounding area with recommendations from the knowledgeable Inn staff about nearby walking trails, pet-friendly beaches, and free-range parks.
 Our favorite nightly ritual: snuggling up with s’mores around the fire pit set up on the Inn’s lawn each night.